eslint/rewrite/packages/compat/README.md

 ### Fixing Rules

-If you have a rule that you'd like to make compatible with ESLint v9.x, you can do so using the `fixupRule()` function:
+If you have a rule that you'd like to make compatible with ESLint v9.x or v10.x, you can do so using the `fixupRule()` function:

 ```js
 // ESM example